kaulin/42_push_swap/README.md

 ## Possible improvements
 - Adjust the number of elements to be left in stack A and sorted separately dynamically based on the number of initial stack items.
 With my current understanding (gained with repeated testing, not through mathematical models), the sweet spot is to leave ~3% of the stack in A.
 - Refactoring.
-The idea to increase the number of elements to be left in stack A came after almost two weeks of struggling to push worst case instances of 500 integers to below 5500.
+The idea to increase the number of elements to be left in stack A came after almost two weeks of struggling to push worst case instances of 500 integers to below 5500 moves.
 The final implementation, especially functions in the ps_sort.c file, could be written and named more clearly.

 ## Thanks
 - Initial idea for approach: dhorvath